openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-This is something really trivial, but I have not actually googled out a recipe so I thought I™d post it anyway for the googlers out there.
-Sometimes, you discover the Arduino tune() function does not really work “ in our case, it was since we have ethernet shield attached and apparently, some other piece of the software drives the timer (not surprising at all) “ besides, the tune() function may silently abuse other pins than the chosen one, AIUI, due to its timer usage.
+This is something really trivial, but I have not actually googled out a recipe so I thought Iâ€™d post it anyway for the googlers out there.
+Sometimes, you discover the Arduino tune() function does not really work â€“ in our case, it was since we have ethernet shield attached and apparently, some other piece of the software drives the timer (not surprising at all) â€“ besides, the tune() function may silently abuse other pins than the chosen one, AIUI, due to its timer usage.

 Therefore, it may be useful to manually generate sounds.
 The code snippet really is